-When you enrol at Deakin, you agree through your Terms and Conditions of Enrolment to comply with the University's legislation, policies and procedures.
-This page explains the most important.
+When you enrol at Deakin, you agree through your terms and conditions of enrolment to comply with the University's legislation, policies and procedures.

-Deakin provides access to all our legislation, policies and procedures through an online resource, The Deakin Policy Library.
+You can access all Deakin's legislation, policies and procedures through the Deakin policy library.

-The Handbook explains what you need to do to meet your overall course requirements and achieve the Deakin Graduate Learning Outcomes.
+The Handbook explains what you need to do to meet your overall course requirements and how to achieve the Deakin graduate learning outcomes.
 The University provides targeted advice, referral or assistance to students who are having difficulties completing their course requirements.
-Any student who is not making satisfactory progress may have conditions placed on their enrolment.
-(For example, they may only be permitted to take two units in the next trimester.)
+Any student who is not making satisfactory progress may have conditions placed on their enrolment, such as only being permitted to take two units in the next trimester.
 Any student whose performance does not improve may be excluded from the University.
-The Academic Progress webpage provides further information and explains satisfactory and unsatisfactory academic progress.
+Our academic progress policy provides further information and explains satisfactory and unsatisfactory academic progress.

 The Handbook also summarises the assessment for each unit.
-More detail about assessment is provided in your unit guides and there is some general information on the Assessment webpage.
-All assessment at Deakin must comply with the Assessment (Higher Education Courses) procedure.
+More detail about assessment is provided in your unit guides and there is some general information under Assessment and results.
+All assessment at Deakin must comply with the assessment (higher education courses) procedure.

-Special consideration may be available when an unexpected, short-term setback prevents a student from undertaking or completing an assessment task at the scheduled time.
-The Disability Resource Centre can assist with identifying and implementing appropriate adjustments for students who have longer term medical conditions or disabilities.
+Special consideration may be available when an unexpected setback prevents you from undertaking or completing an assessment task at the scheduled time.
+The Disability Resource Centre can assist with identifying and implementing appropriate adjustments if you have longer term medical conditions or disabilities.

-- planning their enrolment to meet their course rules, as set out in the Handbook, within the maximum period of study and taking into account any credit they are granted for prior learning
+- planning your enrolment to meet course rules (as set out in the Handbook), within the maximum period of study as well as taking into account any recognition granted for prior learning.

-- enrolling/re-enrolling and paying their fees in accordance with Deakin's procedures, policy and deadlines
+- enrolling/re-enrolling and paying your fees in accordance with Deakin's procedures, policy and deadlines

-- keeping their enrolment and personal details up to date
+- keeping your enrolment and personal details up-to-date

 - checking and responding to Deakin mail and email regularly.